boudra/whistle/README.md

 What has been done, and what is left to do:

-- [x] Program orchestrating, error recovery
+- [x] Program orchestrating, program error recovery, client auto-reconnections
 - [x] Distributed programs via Horde
 - [x] Program and client message communication and broadcasting
 - [x] Lazy VDOM trees